jules2689/notes/computers/rails/bootsnap/caching_paths.md

 - **Stable**: For Gems and Rubies since these are highly unlikely to change
 - **Volatile**: For everything else, like your app code, since this is likely to change

-This path is shown in the flowchart below:
+This path is shown in the flowchart below.
+In a number of instances, `scan` is mentioned.
+This refers to the operation performed by the [Path Scanner](../path_scanner).

 <!---